Vietnam.vn - Nền tảng quảng bá Việt Nam

 Simulation of the Parker spacecraft flying through the Sun's atmosphere.
 Photo: NASA

-In early September, Parker flew through one of the most intense coronal mass ejections (CMEs) ever observed.
+In early September, Parker flew through one of the most violent coronal mass ejections (CMEs) ever observed.
 The event validated a two-decade-old theory that CMEs interact with interplanetary dust, helping to predict space weather.

 Despite its close proximity to the Sun, Parker continues to maintain good health, according to NASA.
 The spacecraft will transmit its current status data to the Johns Hopkins Applied Physics Laboratory on October 1, followed by scientific data mainly on the solar wind, helping researchers better understand the complex dynamics of the star in the system.